25prabhu10/notes/docs/Concepts/Data-Structures_and_Algorithms/Algorithms/Algorithms.md

 The study of **change in performance** of the algorithm **with the change in the order of the input size** is defined as **asymptotic analysis**

-- Asymptotic notation can apply to functions that characterize some other aspect of algorithms (the amount of space they use, for example), or even to functions that have nothing whatsoever to do with algorithms.
+- Asymptotic notation can apply to functions that characterize some other aspect of algorithms (the amount of space they use, for example), or even to functions that have nothing whatsoever to do with algorithms

 - Algorithm times are measured in terms of _growth_ of an algorithm